 What is the cost of registering an NGO / Not-for-Profit or Company limited by guarantee?

-The total statutory cost for registering an external company in Ghana is 270 Cedis.
+The total statutory cost for registering a Limited by Guarantee Company in Ghana is 430 Cedis.
 This fee is payable directly to the Registrar General’s Department.

 Procedures for registering a company limited by guarantee (Not-for-profit / NGO)